1996 United States Senate elections: Kansas (special)

 Incumbent Republican Sheila Frahm, who was recently appointed to the seat, was defeated in the primary by Sam Brownback, who went on to win the general election by ten points over Jill Docking, businesswoman and daughter-in-law of former Kansas Governor Robert Docking, who herself had defeated Joan Finney in the Democratic primary.
-Brownback would remain in office until 2011, since he retired to successfully run for governor of Kansas in 2010.
+Brownback would remain in office until 2011, when he retired to successfully run for governor of Kansas in 2010.